LordDeatHunter/dhhome/static/data/projects/other/imaginenc.md

 groups of 3 bytes into a single RGB pixel, with each byte representing one of the colors.\
 The image would be saved as a PNG file, and the program would also be able to convert the image back into the original file.\
+This new version also included some extra features, such as signing the image - hiding extra text in the image metadata.

 The name "Imaginenc" is a portmanteau of "image" and "encode", with "encode" being shortened to "enc".

 ## Onwards